-privacyidea.lib.token.check_token_list (tokenobject_list, passw, user=None, options=None) this takes a list of token objects and tries to find the matching token for the given passw.
+privacyidea.lib.token.check_token_list (tokenobject_list, passw, user=None, options=None, allow reset all tokens=False)

+this takes a list of token objects and tries to find the matching token for the given passw.
 It also tests, if the token is active or the max fail count is reached, if the validity period is ok...